CryptoIceMLH/BTC-Node-Satellite/README.md

 * Establish a Transmit and Receive (full duplex) connection with QO100 Satellite

-* Transmit a data file from my location UK to WantClue in Germany.

 ## Stage 3 objectives are as follows - (To be firmed up in due course)

-* Modify Bitaxe firmware to communicate via SSB_HighSpeed_Modem

-* Modify Public Pool to to communicate via SSB_HighSpeed_Modem
+* Modify NODE to communicate via SSB_HighSpeed_Modem

 ## Stage 4 objectives are as follows

 * Bitaxe hashes and delivers successful shares to the pool via satellite only connection

 ## Current Status - Updated as build progresses